 Risk is Everywhere

-You don’t have to be a bungee jumper or a racecar driver to have increased risk in your life.
-Teenaged drivers, pools, and dogs in your home increase your risk of being sued.
+You don't have to be a bungee jumper or a racecar driver to have increased risk in your life.
+Teenaged drivers, pools, and dogs in your home enhance your likelihood of being sued.
 According to the CDC, car crashes are the leading cause of death for teens in the U.S. Lest you think your dog is more responsible, 4.7 million dog bites happen each year.

 Be sure to check your umbrella policy – some dog breeds are not covered.

 Umbrella policies also cover slander and libel suits.
-If you’re job includes reviewing people and companies on social media, you are at risk for these types of lawsuits.
+If your job includes reviewing people and companies on social media, you are at risk for these types of lawsuits.

 It's Crazy Out There

-The reasons people sue each other range from the absurd to the understandable.
+Lawsuits range from the absurd to the understandable.
 One family settled for $475K for a child who removed her headgear during a paintball game in their backyard.
-In adherence to Murphy’s Law, she was hit in the eye by a paintball at that exact moment.
+In adherence to Murphy's Law, she was hit in the eye by a paintball at that exact moment.
 In another case, a student made false statements about her math teacher online.
 The teacher sued the parents and received a $750K payout.
-On a much more serious and expensive note, a teenaged babysitter left a 5-month-old unattended in a walker.
+On a much more severe and expensive note, a teenaged babysitter left a 5-month-old unattended in a walker.
 The baby fell over, hit her head on the floor, and suffered brain damage.
-The baby girl’s parents were awarded $11 million dollars.
+An $11 million settlement went to the baby girl's parents.

 How much can you afford to lose?

-Calculating how big your personal umbrella limits should be involves three key considerations:
+Calculating how big your umbrella limits should involve three key considerations:

 - Value of Assets - It may not be enough to cover your net worth.
-If you own a $500K home, the mortgage against it doesn’t matter if you’re forced to sell it to get at the equity.
-It’s better to include the full value of your assets in your calculation.
+If you own a $500K home, the mortgage value of the house becomes irrelevant if you sell to get back the equity.
+It's better to include the full amount of your assets in your calculation.

 - Risk Assessment - Pools, kids, dogs, and anything else that increases the premium on your homeowners and auto policies should be part of your assessment.
 While you're evaluating your risk level, consider what you can do to reduce it.
 You can't get rid of your kids, but you could take down that trampoline in your backyard.